benhammondmusic/tanks/tanks/README.md

 - Spread tanks further apart, rather than evenly spaced.
 - Improve shot detection to account for tank size, explosion size **as circles**
 - Allow shots off screen horizontally to wrap back from other side?
+- Allow shots that hit bottom of screen (where ground has been destroyed to bounce)
 - Integrate terrain steepness?
-Increase as games go on?
+Increase as gameplay continues in multiple rounds?
 - Keep running tally of player wins; allow names for players.
 Allow custom tank objects.
 - Add snow capped mountains
 - Add Trees